LEARNAcademy/Instructor-Handbook/README.md

 - Sound is working (through Sonos or otherwise)
 - HDMI cable

+**Note for Remote:**
+- Everything will take longer than you expect.
+It is worth scheduling extra time.
+- Remind students to practice sharing their presentations on Zoom ahead of time.
+Speaker notes are often harder to access on a screen share.

 ### Feedback

 Both admin and instruction staff take part in providing tech talk feedback.

 Providing feedback is less about grading student performance than it is about getting students comfortable with giving a tech talk and providing tips on how to improve a talk.

-As such we typically a modified 'Perfection Game' approach.
-In short, when providing feedback a staff member touches on:

-- What was great about the talk
-- What could be done to elevate the talk

-The tips and advice on elevating a talk can and does often range from having more prominent contact info on slides to emphasizing a previous career in connection to the material.
+Tech talk feedback is aggregated and delivered to the student during a one on one with an instructor.
+The one on one can be documented [here](https://docs.google.com/forms/d/1YYbuipTsswmkb9FMjGEDXD2YoLiKZ_revxeUZ_B5NCU/edit).